 Three centuries before Saint Thomas More and Saint John Fisher went to their death because they dared to stand up for the liberty of the Church against King Henry VIII they were preceded by the great Saint whose feast is celebrated on the 29th of December during the Octave of Christmas.
-He seems to be little know today, however, apart from the classic film of 1964 which bears his name (Becket), but he is a Saint that Catholics in England and all around the world ought to pray and come to know.
+He seems to be little know today, but he is a Saint that Catholics in England and all around the world ought to pray and come to know.
 To this end let us consider the entry for this feast from The Liturgical Year and for further study one might also read the entry for this saint in Butler’s Lives of the Saints: St. Thomas Becket, Archbishop of Canterbury, Martyr. and this wonderful biography: The Life and Martyrdom of Saint Thomas Becket, by Fr.
 John Morris.

 The Liturgical Year